 Value Composite One (VC1) is a composite factor introduced by James O'Shaughnessy in the 4th edition of his book 'What Works on Wall Street'.
-This factor combines balance sheet and cash flow factors into what he calls a "pure play" combined value factor.
-It's made up of the following 5 factors.
+This factor combines balance sheet and cash flow factors into what he calls a "pure-play" combined value factor.
+It's made up of the following five factors.

-Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting compared to P/B. Stocks with a high B/M show up at the top of the list, stocks with negative B/M are at the bottom of the list.
-For the same reason we use Earnings-to-Price instead of Price-to-Earnings and Cash flow-to-price instead instead of Price-to-Cash flow.
+Please note that we use Book-to-Market instead of P/B since it allows a more accurate sorting than P/B. Stocks with a high B/M are at the top of the list, and stocks with a negative B/M are at the bottom.
+For the same reason, we use Earnings-to-Price instead of Price-to-Earnings and Cash flow-to-price instead of Price-to-Cash flow.

 New!
 The VC1 score is now fully dynamic and is calculated on a filtered stock universe using the filters specified in the Filter Menu.
 The filters taken into account are: countries, markets, industries, market cap, trading value, results age and currency.

 O'Shaughnessy Trending ValueIn the fourth edition of his bestselling value quant book 'What works on Wall Street', James O'Shaughnessy devised anew screen which is called "the top stock-market strategy of the past 50 years".. more...